andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 _Discipline Is Mandatory_

 A running "joke" I hear from many program and project managers in large enterprises is that Agile is just software development with no up front planning, ad-hoc decision making, no estimation or budgeting discipline, and no accountability.
 As one program manager at a large utility company recently scoffed to me, "I wouldn't use Agile to build a dam!".
-He musn't be aware of the margins built into construction project budgets to accommodate the risk of their up-front planning.
+He must not be aware of the margins built into construction project budgets to accommodate the risk of their up-front planning.

 What is more likely is that they have fallen prey to attempting to manage an "Agile" delivery run by a team that lacks the discipline to execute successfully.

 Discipline is hard.
-It involves _constantly_ scruitinizing, inspecting, adapting, foreshadowing, planning, scheming, spiking, communicating, collaborating, all whilst still _getting shit done_.
+It involves _constantly_ scrutinizing, inspecting, adapting, foreshadowing, planning, scheming, spiking, communicating, collaborating, all whilst still _getting shit done_.
 Good teams attack problems aggressively.
 They do not postpone.
 Someone once told me that good developers have low pain thresholds - as soon as something bites them, they need to prevent it from biting again, immediately.
 Nothing gets swept under the rug.
 Everyone owns something.
 They are responsible for the outcome, and accountability is high within the team.
 They have hard conversations within the team and the wider organization.
 They do all of the less-glamorous stuff that is required to support and facilitate good Agile software delivery.
 They do the needful.
 They admit failure.
 They improve.

 All of these behaviours are backed by discipline - individuals don't wait for 'motivation' to refine the backlog, send out communications, drive a dependency, or validate with users.
 They have the discipline to do what needs to be done, when it needs to be done.